Last Updated on: 30th September 2023, 08:39 am

-If the infestation in your home isn’t too severe, you can sleep in a bed that has bed bugs.
+If the infestation isn’t too severe, you can sleep in a bed with bed bugs.

-However, even if you’re dealing with a mild infestation, the presence of bed bugs in your bed can cause anxiety and interfere with the quality of your sleep.
+However, even if you’re dealing with a mild infestation, bed bugs in your bed can cause anxiety and interfere with the quality of your sleep.

 It’s possible to sleep on a bed infested with bed bugs.
-However, you need to steam clean your mattress, bed frame, headboards, and box springs.
+However, you must steam clean the mattress, bed frame, headboards, and box springs.

-You may also need to clean your bed sheets and beddings at high temperatures to kill the bugs or use a mattress encasement to keep any bed bugs hiding inside the mattress from biting you.
+You may also need to clean the bed sheets and bedding at high temperatures to kill them or use a mattress encasement to keep bed bugs hiding inside the mattress from biting you.

 Here’s how to prepare your bed:

-Given their tiny size and stealthiness, bed bugs can be hard to detect, even during the daytime.
+Due to their size and stealthiness, bed bugs can be hard to detect, even during the daytime.

-Bed bugs can easily hide in the smallest gaps, crevices, and edges of your mattress, only to appear while sleeping to bite you and feed on your blood.
+Bed bugs can easily hide in the smallest gaps, crevices, and edges of a mattress, only to appear while sleeping to bite you and feed on your blood.